danyaberezun/KEEPs/README.md

 }
 ```

-However, if there is no expected type, in many cases the subtype reconstruction information alone will not be able to help us.
+However, if there is no expected type, in many cases the subtyping reconstruction information alone will not be able to help us.

 ```Kotlin
 fun <T> foo(v: Box<T>): T {